google-research/mixmatch/README.md

 ```

 Available labelled sizes are 250, 500, 1000, 2000, 4000.
-For validation, available sizes are 1, 5000.
+For validation, available sizes are 1, 5000 (and 500 for STL10).
 Possible shuffling seeds are 1, 2, 3, 4, 5 and 0 for no shuffling (0 is not used in practiced since data requires to be
 shuffled for gradient descent to work properly).